Error-331/code_tests/docs/bible/links.md

 Wisdom and Grace - December 9 (Jesus was full of wisdom and grace: wisdom to know when to leave and grace to heal those who needed a miracle; Gracious Jesus, I'm grateful for your wisdom and tender grace.
 Meet me with the power of your sound discernment and lavish love today);

+Life Giving Wisdom - December 11 (Proverbs 3:13 KJV; There is goodness in wisdom fruit; May we embrace the wisdom of Christ, for it is life, breath, and peace);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;